MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/what-s-new-for-admins-in-office-2016.md

 The following is intended to highlight the new features and capabilities of Office 2016 that admins might want to know about as they plan to deploy Office 2016 to the users in their organization.

-If you're looking for information for end users about the new features in Word, Excel, and the other Office apps, see [What's New and Improved in Office 2016](https://support.office.com/article/95c8d81d-08ba-42c1-914f-bca4603e1426).
+If you're looking for information for end users about the new features in Word, Excel, and the other Office apps, see [What's new and improved in Office 2016](https://support.office.com/article/29d7e38e-ef06-4d9c-a476-03d896928b2f).

 ## Updated system requirements for Office 2016